MomOpinion Matters.Com

 Even they roll their eyes and we think they’re not listening, we should not be fooled.
 One day, when we least expect it,

-If we can warm our children’s hearts so that they grow Love, Empathy, Ethics, and Principles;
+If we can warm our children with Heart so that they grow Love, Empathy, Ethics, and Principles;

 if we can offer Humor as a coping skill and an introduction to Perspective;